 - What kinds of activities do you do online on a regular basis?

 If you have several people using your home internet simultaneously for things like HD video streaming, downloading or uploading large files, online gaming, and other high-demand tasks, you'll probably want to stick with cable or fiber optic internet which can give you speeds of 25Mbps or better.
 Lower-tier DSL or satellite can suffice for those with light usage, or households where only one person is performing a high-demand activity at any given time.
-The FCC provides a helpful chart to determine your usage and speed needs.
+The FCC provides a helpful chart for determining your usage and speed needs.

 Even with multiple people streaming Netflix, live streaming television broadcasts, and downloading and playing online games, I barely use half of that allowance in a month.
 DSL caps tend to be closer to the 150GB range so you will want to steer clear of this connection type if you are a heavy user.